radius-project/docs/docs/content/concepts/faq/index.md

 ### What AWS services does Radius support?

 Radius Applications can include AWS services that are also supported by the AWS cloud control API.
 See the [AWS resource library]({{< ref "/guides/author-apps/aws/overview#resource-library" >}}) for the complete list of supported AWS resources.
-Radius does not currently support direct connections to AWS resources, but it is on the backlog.
+Connections from a Radius container to an AWS resource are not yet supported.
+Properties such as hostnames, ports, endpoints, and connection strings need to be manually specified as environment variables.
+Additional support for Connections to AWS resources is on our backlog.

 ### What Azure services does Radius support?